Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 alluxio logLevel --logName=alluxio.heartbeat.HeartbeatContext --target=workers
 ```

-### runClass

-The `runClass` command runs the main method of the class provided as the first argument.
-This is mostly designed
-as a tool to help developers debug and test new extensions/features.

 ### runTests

 The `runTests` command runs end-to-end tests on an Alluxio cluster to provide a comprehensive sanity check.